My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Lulu’s California Bistro – Always crowded and popular, it’s an un-missable brunch spot on the main strip.

 - Cheeky’s – Love bacon?
+This is the perfect place for you.
 Order a bacon flight!
 Or try a delicious cinnamon roll.
 They have delicious breakfast and lunch sandwiches too.

 - Broken Yolk – California interpretations on breakfast and brunch classics.